Alpha phi sigma Official Merchandise

 History

-In September, 1941, Dr. Vivian Anderson Leonard was asked by the president of Washington State University if he would accept the directorship of a Police Science Academic Program at Washington State.
-Dr. Leonard accepted the offer and became responsible for developing a four year curriculum which would lead to a Bachelor's Degree in Police Administration.
+In September, 1941, the president of Washington State University asked Dr. Vivian Anderson (V.A.)
+Leonard if he would accept the directorship of a Police Science Academic Program at Washington State.
+Dr. Leonard accepted the offer and became responsible for developing a four year curriculum, which would lead to a Bachelor's Degree in Police Administration.

-During its initial years Alpha Phi Sigma experienced only limited growth, but on March 24, 1976 in Dallas, Texas, the Executive Board of the Academy of Criminal Justice Sciences voted unanimously to designate Alpha Phi Sigma as the National Criminal Justice Honor Society.
-At this time, Alpha Phi Sigma had only fourteen chapters; however, since then, Alpha Phi Sigma has continued to grow and prosper at a very rapid rate and there are now over five hundred and fifty chapters.
+During its initial years, Alpha Phi Sigma experienced only limited growth.
+On March 24, 1976 in Dallas, Texas, the Executive Board of the Academy of Criminal Justice Sciences (ACJS) voted unanimously to designate Alpha Phi Sigma as the National Criminal Justice Honor Society.
+At this time, Alpha Phi Sigma had only fourteen chapters; however, since then, Alpha Phi Sigma has continued to grow and prosper at a very rapid rate and there are now over four hundred and fifty chapters in the United State, it's territories, and Canada.

-Over the years the National Officers have been located at Universities across the country, such as, Washington State University, Midwestern State University, Eastern Kentucky University, Texas Woman's University, Fairmont State University, Marshall University, Tarleton State University, Florida International University, Boise State University, and University of Houston, Downtown.
+Over the years, the National Officers have been located at universities across the country, such as, Boise State University, Eastern Kentucky University, Florida International University, Fairmont State University, Marshall University, Midwestern State University, Tarleton State University, Texas Woman's University, Washington State University, University of Maryland-Eastern Shore, North Carolina Central University, Missouri State University and University of Houston-Downtown.

 affiliations

-Member of the Association of College Honor Societies
+Association of College Honor Societies Member (ACHS) - www.ACHShonor.org

 A Benefit of Membership